Printer-friendly version

 3.1.7 Transnational offerings and teaching of a UQ program or shorter form credential through third-party arrangements

-1. Faculties must establish, manage, and review quality assurance arrangements for all transnational program offerings and/or arrangements with third party providers that teach a UQ program (parts of a program or a whole program) or shorter form credential, including both on-campus and partner institutions.
+1. Faculties must establish, a governance process to manage, and review quality assurance arrangements for all transnational program offerings and/or arrangements with third party providers that teach a UQ program (parts of a program or a whole program) or shorter form credential, including both on-campus and partner institutions.

 3.1.8 Courses, shorter form credentials and stand-alone learning modules